jessemonroy650/PGB-Example-Core-splashscreen/README.md

 This app uses the Cordova 'Device' & Splashscreen' plugin.

 The app uses the 'Device' and 'Splashscreen' plugins.
 As well as BOM (Browser Object Model) Objects available on Android' Webview.

+**BUG** The default build cli-6.5.0 did NOT work with the latest version (5.0.2) of the 'Splashscreen'. cli-7.0.1 was required.
+The are ten (10) build version available and at least six (6) plugins version that may work.
+I will try all sixty (60) combinations at a later time.

 * https://www.npmjs.com/package/cordova-plugin-device
 * https://www.npmjs.com/package/cordova-plugin-splashscreen